-Executive Director Anna Roberts has 20 years’ experience working on advocacy for human rights, including 16 years at Burma Campaign UK.
+Executive Director Anna Roberts has over 25 years’ experience working on advocacy for human rights, including over 20 years at Burma Campaign UK.
 She worked for Amnesty International for 7 years as a campaign coordinator and trainer.
 She has also worked as an English language teacher in Europe and Latin America.
 She has assisted activists from Myanmar in establishing organisations working on human rights, humanitarian and development issues and in setting up administrative and financial systems, website and communications for civil society organisations in and from Myanmar.

 Project Manager Karin Valtersson has worked on Myanmar since 2010 in campaigning, research and project management and has several years’ experience in managing development projects with civil society groups in Myanmar and on the Thai-Myanmar border.
 She also works as a Campaigns Officer at Burma Campaign UK and has been on the board of the Swedish Burma Committee (SBC) since 2014.
 She has worked in human rights, development and project management since 2007.